bleutzinn/grav-plugin-add-page-by-form/README.md

         -
             addpage: null
         -
-            display: thankyou
+            display: thank-you
 ---

 You can add a new blog post by filling in the form below.

 Please enter your name, a title and write something nice.
 ```

-The most important settings are:
+In the examples above the root level configuration options are:
+- 'title' sets the title of the page containg the form
+- 'template: form' activates the form on this page (not required when the form page is named 'form.md')
 - 'parent' sets the parent page for the new page. 'parent' must be the path from the pages root, for example '/user_contributions'.
 The parent page must exist.
 - 'template' specifies the Twig template to be used by the new page.
-Use 'page' for a regular page and 'item' for a blog post item.
+Use 'page' for a regular page and 'item' for a blog post item or use your own custom template.
 - 'pagefrontmatter' is a block of frontmatter that gets inserted in the new page header.
+- 'form' specifies the form.

-Values set in the 'pagefrontmatter' block can be overriden by user input if you add a field by the same name in the form.
+The content of the 'pagefrontmatter' block must be seen as default settings for the new page.
+These default settings can be overridden by user input if you add a form field by the same name.
+For example in the 'Add New Page' example, the default title is set to 'My New Page'.
+The user is prompted to enter a title for the new page in the form but does not need to do so because filling in the title field is not mandatory ('required' is false for that field).

-Since both 'presets' via the 'pagefrontmatter' block and user input are added to the new page frontmatter it is easy to use any of these values in a Twig template e.g. {{ page.header.author }}.
+The passing on of both the default settings and the form field values to the new page frontmatter makes for an extremely configurable solution.
+By configuring the page form settings you can to a large extent control the appearence and behaviour of the newly added page.
+For instance the standard 'blog_item.html.twig' template will to display the new blog post's author name you can use '{{ page.header.author }}' in a Twig template e.g. .

 Finally, create a 'thankyou' page as a child page of the form page.